Ask Slashdot: Some Good Linux Desktop Option For Kids? - Slashdot

 New submitter TIWolfman writes: I'm looking to re-purpose some of the older hardware that I've held onto to create something of a starter machine for my kids (both aged below 10).
 At this point it's still just a few shortcut icons I can setup on the desktop for them, primarily to web tools/sites they use, but I'd like some flexibility; everything I've read suggests options that haven't had any activity since 2015.
 Is there an option out there or is this just a custom job?

 The year of Linux Desktop!
-(Score:4, Funny)
+(Score:5, Funny)

 Re: (Score:2)

 Re: The year of Linux Desktop!
-(Score:1)
+(Score:3, Informative)

+I can confirm, for Older personal Laptops, this is a good option.

+If you want commercial version for older laptops (Business accounts), you'd be better off getting an actual Chromebook, which can be had for as little as a couple hundred dollars US.
+Not a normal computer, but it works for 90+% of what average people need these days.

 No it's not.
 There are several fine desktop options available for those who decide to use Linux.
 What the world is waiting for is adults who recognize the advantage of breaking free from monopolistic, profit-driven, central control of their electronic/online experience.